 Environmental Assessment - Essential Fish Habitat (EFH) Omnibus Amendments

-A review of Essential Fish Habitat (EFH) components in the North Pacific Fishery Management Council's fishery management plans (FMPs) should be completed every 5 years, and the EFH provisions should be revised or amended, as warranted, based on the best available information.
-The 5-year review that concluded in April 2010 evaluated new information on EFH, assessed information gaps and research needs, and identified whether any revisions to EFH are needed or suggested.
+The 5-year review that concluded in April 2010 evaluated new information on Essential Fish Habitat, assessed information gaps and research needs, and identified whether any revisions to EFH are needed or suggested.

 Based on the 5-year review, the North Pacific Fishery Management Council (Council) determined that new habitat and life history information is available to revise many of the Essential Fish Habitat descriptions and recommendations in the Fishery Management Plans.
 The following amendments revise Essential Fish Habitat provisions of these plans: